 Low carb cocoa puffs are one of the TASTIEST low carb cereal and low carb snacks.
 Seriously, guys, you won’t need dessert once you pour yourself a bowl of this stuff…

-With low carb recipes like this, my fellow low carbers and I don’t have to be denied!
+With gluten free cereal recipes like this, my fellow low carbers and I don’t have to be denied!

 Sometimes you just want Netflix, sweatpants and a great big bowl of cereal… and now you can have it!
 Similar to my low carb granola, these low carb cocoa puffs make for a fantastic low carb breakfast or snack for those times when you’re craving something sweet and crunchy on the go!

 I absolutely love taking a sweet delicious stroll down memory lane without guilt or shame.
 Just me and a big bowl of cereal on the couch – no glutinous store-bought sugar bombs here!